-Rather than share wallet addresses, Wasabi mixes coins on all wallets users.
+Rather than share wallet addresses, Wasabi mixes coins on all wallet users.
 The mix is done between each wallet and uses a multisig script.
 A multisig eliminates the need to trust the other party.

 The idea of Wasabi is that you may want to combine transactions.
 And using a Wasabi, there is no need to share private information, but the transaction can still be made together.

 So, when a joint payment is made the input and outputs are not shared.
 Rather they are combined so they arrive as one Bitcoin transaction.
 By using this mix the exact direction of money movement remains unknown to third parties.

 Wasabi has also applied a proprietary “dojo belt system.”
 Essentially this system allows users to vouch for one another.